 Advantages of hub motor e-bikes

-Hub motor e-bikes only have a 1 to 1 gear ratio
+Hub motor e-bikes only have a 1 to 1 gear ratio.

 On a 20-inch tire, this means that for each motor revolution, the motor will move the bike forward 62 inches.
 The same motor on a 26-inch tire will move the bike forward 81 inches.
 The same motor on a 29-inch tire will move the bike forward 91 inches.
-Obviously, given the above three examples, the bike with the smaller wheel will climb better and have the lowest maximum speed.
+Given the above three examples, the bike with the smaller wheel will climb better and have the lowest maximum speed.

 Multiple gears on a hub motor e-bike are for the rider, not for the motor.
 On a mid-drive e-bike, the multiple gears are for both the motor and the rider.